linetools/linetools/docs/xspectrum1d.rst

 Note that the wavelength and flux both have units.
 If you don't specify a unit when you create an new XSpectrum1D instance, Angstroms are assumed.
-In this case the flux is unitless.
-The one sigma uncertainty is assumed to have the same units as the flux, and you can access its underlying numpy array via ``sp.uncertainty.array``.
+In this case the flux is unitless but still a Quantity array.
+The 1-sigma uncertainty is assumed to have the same units as the flux, and you can access its underlying numpy array via ``sp.uncertainty.array`` or ``sp.sig``.

 Methods
 =======